-PBL, Lecture(s)
+Teaching methods: PBL, Lecture(s) Assessment methods: Attendance, Written exam Keywords:

-Neural correlates of motor control, Somatosensory perception, Sensorimotor coordination, reference frames, coordinate transformations, Motor learning, action selection, mirror neuron system
+Neural correlates of motor control, Somatosensory perception, Sensorimotor coordination, reference frames, coordinate transformations, Motor learning, action selection, mirror neuron system Faculty of Psychology and Neuroscience

 Practical Training: fMRI

 The primary goal of this course is to provide hands-on experience in experimental design, acquisition and analysis of fMRI experiments.
 In the first tutorial, each student group will separately formulate an experimental question/hypothesis to be tested with fMRI and will select an appropriate experimental design.
 In a subsequent meeting, each group will give an oral presentation to the other groups.
 The proposal will comprise of an fMRI study.
 All studies are to be discussed and evaluated; at the end of the meeting one study is selected.